slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 ### At Home

 To ignore a PhD student sending emails to his faculty and colleagues en masse summarizing medical trauma and workers injuries inflicted by the university is an extreme administration malpractice.
 Dean Heinzelman ignored entirely.
-Dean Vamivakas was mentioned by the CS Chair Michael Scott, for a possible meeting, I accepted 5 days after on 10/25/30 requesting that they extend my stipend through November, and CS Chair Scott didn't reply, nor Dean Vamivakas, whose only email to me was 19 days after the [October 12](8.3-PhD-Faculty-Malpractices.md) notice of termination—I was at home when this terror arrived [without warning](8.3-PhD-Faculty-Malpractices.md)<!--, in what I described as the ["Termination Slam"](8.3-PhD-Faculty-Malpractices.md)--> on October 12—<!--and 24 days after the [October 7](https://en.m.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel) attack -->when I was terminated 10/31/23, on a day symbolizing terror, Halloween, and <!--an organization symbolizing terror inflicting it, Hamas, respectively, the former symbolism -->enacted by the University of Rochester<!--, one month shorter than Chenliang emailed he could support me--><!--, with the numerical timing presumably unintended-->, and the terror inflicted by the University of Rochester described [comprehensively in the earlier chapters of this part](https://github.com/slerman12/BrokenWisdoms-V3-in-progress/blob/main/2-Opposing-Views/5-PhD-Faculty-Malpractices.md#brain-damage).
+Dean Vamivakas was mentioned by the CS Chair Michael Scott, for a possible meeting, I accepted 5 days after on 10/25/30 requesting that they extend my stipend through November, and CS Chair Scott didn't reply, nor Dean Vamivakas, whose only email to me was 19 days after the [October 12](8.3-PhD-Faculty-Malpractices.md) notice of termination—I was at home when this terror arrived [without warning](8.3-PhD-Faculty-Malpractices.md) on October 12—when I was terminated 10/31/23, on a day symbolizing terror, Halloween, and enacted by the University of Rochester, and the terror inflicted by the University of Rochester described [comprehensively in the earlier chapters of this part](#part-5).

 <p align="center">
 <a href="https://www.rochester.edu/college/deans/">